camrohwer/Watershed-Delineation-Parallelization/README.md

 - `Dockerfile`: Instructions for building the Docker image.
 - `src/`: Contains the source code for the iterative and parallel implementations.
 - `build/`: Output directory for the build files.
+- `scripts/`: Various scripts for testing and workflows.
 - `DEMs/`: Directory for input and output raster files.
 - `CMakeLists.txt`: Configuration file for CMake.
 - `README.md`: This documentation file.